 An information system S = (X, At, V) is called a decision system, if one of the attributes in At is distinguished and called the decision.
-The remaining attributes in \underline{At} are classification attributes.
-Additionally, we assume that $At = A{St} \cup A{Fl} \cup \{d\}$, where attributes in A{St} are called stable and in A{Fl} flexible.
+The remaining attributes in $\underline{At}$ are classification attributes.
+Additionally, we assume that $At = A{St} \cup A{Fl} \cup \{d\}$ , where attributes in $A{St}$ are called stable and in $A{Fl}$ flexible.
 Attribute d is the decision attribute.
 "Date of birth" is an example of a stable attribute.
 "Interest rate" for each customer account is an example of a flexible attribute.

-By actions associated with S we mean higher level concepts modeling certain generalizations of actions introduced in [18].
-Actions, when executed, can influence or trigger changes in values of some flexible attributes in S. They are specified by expert.
+By G-actions associated with S we mean higher level concepts modeling certain generalizations of actions introduced in [18].
+G-actions, when executed, can influence or trigger changes in values of some flexible attributes in S. They are specified by expert.
 To give an example, let us assume that classification attributes in S describe teaching evaluations at some school and the decision attribute represents their overall score.
 Explain difficult concepts effectively, Speaks English fluently, Stimulate student interest in the course, Provide sufficient feedback are examples of classification attributes.
-Then, examples of actions associated with S will be: Change the content of the course, Change the textbook of the course, Post all material on the Web.
+Then, examples of G-actions associated with S will be: Change the content of the course, Change the textbook of the course, Post all material on the Web.
 Clearly, any of these three actions will not influence the attribute Speaks English fluently and therefore its values will remain unchanged.
-It should be mentioned here that an expert knowledge concerning actions involves only classification attributes.
-Now, if some of these attributes are correlated with the decision attribute, then the change of their values will cascade to the decision through the correlation.
+However other values of attributes can be influenced easily.
+It should be mentioned here that an expert knowledge concerning G-actions involves only classification attributes.
+Now, if some of these attributes are correlated with the decision attribute, then the change of their values will cascade to the decision attribute through the correlation.
 The goal of action rule discovery is to identify possibly all such correlations.

-4. Action Rules
+4 Action Rules